mamartinod/grip-nulling/README.md

 2. Do not locate yourself in the folder of the package or the parent
 3. Type `pip uninstall grip`
 4. Delete the folder `grip`

+# GPU powering
+If you have a GPU, greatly boost the performance of GRIP by using `Cupy <https://cupy.dev/>`_.

+# Using Neural Posterior Estimation
+To use the Neural Posterior Estimation technique, the libraries `LAMPE <https://github.com/probabilists/lampe>`_ and `PyTorch <https://pytorch.org/>`_ must be installed separately.

+GPU is not necessary to use the NPE feature of GRIP.

 # Acknowledgements
 GRIP is a development carried out in the context of the [SCIFY project](http://denis-defrere.com/scify.php).
 SCIFY has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 8660).